Joshua-Miles/flatiron-program-learning-goals/README.md

   - Explain when to use class methods

 - One to Many Relationships
+  - Use require to split code into seperate files
   - Use an instance variable to reference a related object
   - Explain the value of a single source of truth
   - Use an instance method to reference multiple related objects